ungerik/go-fs/README.md

 and interprets its value as local file-system path or as URI.

-`FileSystem` implementations can be registered with their URI qualifyers like `file://` or `http://`.
+`FileSystem` implementations can be registered with their URI qualifiers like `file://` or `http://`.

-The methods of `File` parse their string value for a qualifyer and look up a `FileSystem` in the `Registry`.
+The methods of `File` parse their string value for a qualifier and look up a `FileSystem` in the `Registry`.
-They only special rule is, that if no qualifyer is present, then the string value is interpreted as local file path.
+They only special rule is, that if no qualifier is present, then the string value is interpreted as local file path.

 The `LocalFileSystem` is registered by default